China's Baidu posts third quarter revenue below analysts' targets

 The company is also investing on content for iQiyi, its online video platform.
 Content costs grew to 3.7 percent of overall revenue, or 498.1 million yuan.
 That was up from 2.5 percent a year earlier.

 Baidu has struggled to keep up with rivals on mobile devices such as smartphones, as all race to invest in apps and content to keep users engaged.
-It is also grappling with intensified competition on its own search turf from the likes of Qihoo 360 Technology Co Ltd QIHU.N and Sohu.com Inc’s (SOHU.O) Sogou search engine, which is 36.5 percent owned by Tencent Holdings (0700.HK).
+It is also grappling with intensified competition on its own search turf from the likes of Qihoo 360 Technology Co Ltd and Sohu.com Inc’s Sogou search engine, which is 36.5 percent owned by Tencent Holdings.

 But the company is making headway on growing its overall mobile traffic, now accounting for 36 percent of total traffic versus 30 percent in the second quarter.

-Baidu reported sales of 13.52 billion yuan or $2.203 billion in the third quarter, lagging the 13.56 billion yuan that analysts had expected on average.
+Baidu reported sales of 13.52 billion yuan or 1.37 billion pounds in the third quarter, lagging the 13.56 billion yuan that analysts had expected on average.

 Net income jumped 27.2 percent to 3.876 billion yuan or $631.5 million.